Ashish-Pandey62/MemBlocks/README.md

 # MemBlocks

-> Modular Memory Management System for LLMs with intelligent retrieval and context organization
+> Python library for modular memory management in LLM applications with intelligent retrieval and context organization

 ![Architecture](docs/assets/memBlocks_diagram1.png)

 ## Overview

-MemBlocks is a sophisticated memory management system designed to solve the context problem in LLM applications.
-Instead of sending entire chat histories or using basic RAG, MemBlocks provides modular, intelligent memory management that thinks like humans organize information.
+**MemBlocks** is a Python library that solves the context problem in LLM applications.
+Instead of sending entire chat histories or using basic RAG, MemBlocks provides modular, intelligent memory management that organizes information the way humans do.

+This repository contains:
+- **`memblocks_lib/`** - The core Python library (install with `pip install memblocks`)
+- **Demo applications** showing how to use the library in different contexts
+- **Evaluation harness** for benchmarking retrieval performance

 ### The Problem